JuliaCJK/IDSGraphs.jl/docs/src/api_structures.md

 # Character Structures
 IDS files use Unicode *ideographic description characters* to describe how components of characters are put together (they occupy the range from U+2FF0 to U+2FFB).
-In IDSFiles.jl, these relationships are represented as a character structures, similar to a parse tree.
+In IDSGraphs.jl, these relationships are represented as a character structures, similar to a parse tree.

 ```@docs
-IDSFiles.parse(::AbstractString)
+IDSGraphs.parse(::AbstractString)
 ```

 ## Structure Hierarchy